junxit/us-congress-bills-110/bill.md

 ---
 legis-num: H.R.
 1195
-congress: 110th CONGRESS
+congress: One Hundred Tenth Congress of the United States of America
-session: 2d Session
+session: At the Second Session
-chamber: In the Senate of the United States,
+chamber:
 ---

 # H.R.
 1195

-That the bill from the House of Representatives (H.R.
-1195) entitled “An Act to amend the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users to make technical corrections, and for other purposes.”, do pass with the following
+> To amend the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users to make technical corrections, and for other purposes.

 ## § 1.
 Short title; table of contents